 Equality.
-Figure 1 presents the rules to construct the judgement $\Gamma \vdash t$: $T = \Gamma' \vdash$ t': T'.
+Figure 1 presents the rules to construct the judgement $\Gamma \vdash t : T = \Gamma' \vdash t' : T'$ .
 The novelty is the heterogeneous typing: we do not locally enforce that equal terms must have equal types, but we will show it globally in Sec.
-5. Note that in the compatibility rule for irrelevant application, the function arguments may be completely unrelated.
+5.3.
+Note that in the compatibility rule for irrelevant application, the function arguments may be completely unrelated.
+The heterogeneous definition of equality is more symmetric and has more degrees of liberty.
+Thus, closure under substitution is easier to prove (cf. [13,3]).

-In heterogeneous judgements such as equality, we maintain the invariant that the two contexts Γ and Γ' have the same shape, i. e., bind the same variables with the same irrelevance status.
-Only the types bound to the variables maybe different in Γ and Γ' .
+In heterogeneous judgements such as equality, we maintain the invariant that the two contexts $\Gamma$ and $\Gamma'$ have the same shape, i. e., bind the same variables with the same irrelevance status.
+Only the types bound to the variables maybe different in $\Gamma$ and $\Gamma'$ .